If you lurk in any of the Internet bodybuilding communities, you’ve surely heard of people talking about “If It Fits Your Macros.”

 (And in case you’re worried that eating carbs will make you fat, check out my article on carbohydrates and weight loss to learn why this isn’t true.)

 This is why counting macros is superior to counting just calories.
-It allows you to focus on improving body composition, not simply dropping or gaining pounds.
+It allows you to focus on improving body composition, not simply dropping or gaining pounds with a percentage coming from muscle.

-Now, just like with counting calories, what you eat to hit your macro targets is of secondary importance when we’re talking body composition.
+Now, I’ve said several times that what you eat to hit your macro targets is of secondary importance when we’re talking body composition.

-In the end, the carbs in the Twinkie turn into glucose and glycogen just like the carbs in broccoli.
-The protein in the 5 Guys burger is made up of the same amino acids as the trimmed chicken breast.
+The reality is the carbs in Twinkies turn into glucose and glycogen just like the carbs in broccoli.
+The protein in the Five Guys burger is made up of the same amino acids as the trimmed chicken breast.

 Just because you can eat a box of Pop Tarts every day and lose weight doesn’t mean you should.